 - We continue to receive information indicating terrorists may be planning attacks in Indonesia.
 Attacks could occur anywhere, anytime.
 Indonesian authorities continue to arrest terrorists in the advanced stages of attack planning.
 Be particularly vigilant at places of worship and during significant holidays or dates of significance.
 See Safety and security.

 - Indonesia has severe penalties for narcotics offences, including the death penalty.
 See Laws.

 - Be conscious of your personal security.
-Be aware of risks, particularly in tourist locations such as Bali and Lombok, relating to violent and petty crime; sexual assault; drink-spiking and consumption of alcohol adulterated with harmful substances such as methanol; scams and credit card/ATM fraud.
+Be aware of risks, particularly in tourist locations such as Bali and Lombok, relating to violent and petty crime; sexual assault; drink-spiking and consumption of alcohol contaminated with harmful substances such as methanol; scams and credit card/ATM fraud.
 See Safety and security.

 - Carefully consider risks involved in using motorcycles, including licence and insurance issues.
-See
+See Local travel.

 Entry and exit